Our bodies react biologically to experience. We feel first. Cognition then joins to give the feeling meaning.

 Mindful Awareness of Feelings

-We need vigilance guarding against faulty interpretations, creating meaning from emotions is not perfect.
-The story-creating mechanism helps us understand what we like or dislike, creating a framework from the past to organize new experience.
-A subjective process tainted by bias.
+We need vigilance, guarding against faulty interpretations, creating meaning is not perfect.
+The story-creating mechanism creates a framework from the past to organize new experience but is not relegated to serve reality.
+Creating meaning is a subjective process tainted by bias.
 When childhood fears intrude on adulthood, the slightest event prompts anxiety.
 Unrealistic fears can be intense, requiring creative interpretations.

 Often the cause of the emotion is embedded in the psychological past.
 The psychological programming operating beneath awareness, full of hurt and sensitivities is often the cause for the strong emotional waves but seldom identified as a factor by our story-telling mind.
 The emotions still rage demanding explanation; the mind assuages the demands by blaming elements in the present.

 With the underlying causes from our past untreated, the emotion continues disrupting our relationships, waiting for a trigger to erupt.
 Inside the broken soul the events that trigger high arousal hide behind shadows of protective interpretation.
 The meanings accredited to false causes are adopted, accepted and protected.
 A partner’s benign actions seen through brightly colored and biased lenses are easily interpreted wrong, citing a partner's character flaws that need to be fixed.